 STAY TUNED!
 In my next post, we’ll go over some of this invert anatomy in more detail with some exercises (on and off the pole) for each component.
 Got invert questions?
 Head to my social media pages to ask!
 Insta: @ptthepole Facebook: The Pole PT

 Want to nail your invert with specific ‘on’ and ‘off the pole’ strength and conditioning progressions to target these key areas and complete your invert to straddle puzzle?
 Of course you do! ?
-Check out my online No Kick Invert training programme provided through the Pole PT app – with all the support and accountability you need to succeed!
+Check out my downloadable No Kick Invert training program – with all the nerdy theory, exercise programming and progressions you need to nail your invert!

 Content on this website is provided for educational/informational purposes only.
 It is not a substitute for professional medical advice.
 You should consult your Doctor or Health Care Professional before doing any exercises or fitness programs to determine if they are right for your needs.